4 Biggest Financial Hurdles for Gen Z That No One Else Has Faced

 Expenses Are at an All-Time High

 Gen Z entered “a working world where everything seems to be inflated except for salaries,” said Chris Josephs, co-founder at Iris.
-“Rents, especially in the large cities, car prices, etc. all have increased over the past year while the salaries for first-year employment has stayed stagnant.
+“Rents, especially in the large cities, car prices, etc. all have increased while the salaries for first-year employment has stayed stagnant.
 Coupled with student loans, I believe Gen Z will have to be much much more on top of their expenses compared to previous generations.”

 This means sticking to a budget and establishing good credit early on.